kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

 ### Out-of-tree Implementation

-We could implement the NodeMaintenance or Evacuation API out-of-tree first as a CRD.
+We could implement the NodeMaintenance or EvictionRequest API out-of-tree first as a CRD.

 The KEP aims to solve graceful termination of any pod in the cluster.
 This is not possible with a 3rd party CRD as we need an integration with core components.